sarthaktuli7/Energy-Capacity-Demand-Analysis/README.md

 ![Domain](https://img.shields.io/badge/Domain-Energy%20%26%20Utilities-blue)

 ## 📖 Executive Summary
 This project analyzes a 10-year trend (2004–2015) of power demand versus maximum grid capacity.
-The primary objective was to stress-test current infrastructure against a hypothetical "GenAI Demand Scenario"—a surge in power consumption driven by new data center requirements.
+The primary objective was to stress-test current infrastructure against a hypothetical "GenAI Demand Scenario", a surge in power consumption driven by new data center requirements.

 **Key Finding:** The analysis reveals that while historical demand remained stable under 7M MW, the projected "GenAI Scenario" creates a critical spike in 2015, potentially exceeding safe operating margins relative to the Max Capacity limit (~10.6M MW).